sakaki-/gentoo-on-rpi-64bit/README.md

 If you'd like to compile a kernel from source on your new system, rather than using the provided binary package, you can do so easily.

 Because (at the time of writing) 64-bit support for the RPi3 is fairly 'cutting edge', you'll need to download the source tree directly, rather than using `sys-kernel/raspberrypi-sources`.
-I recommend using at least version 4.14.y.
+I recommend using at least version 4.19.y (to get camera and [V4L2 M2M](https://events.static.linuxfound.org/images/stories/pdf/lceu2012_debski.pdf) access to the RPi3's hardware video codecs).

-> Actually, you _can_ also use `sys-kernel/raspberrypi-sources` if you like, as that has a 4.14.9999 ebuild.
+> Actually, you _can_ also use `sys-kernel/raspberrypi-sources` if you like, as that has a 4.19.9999 ebuild.
 However, to keep things straightforward, I have retained the 'direct clone' instructions in what follows.

 The tree you need is maintained [here](https://github.com/raspberrypi/linux).